I still attend NUIG and love my programme. However, that’s not what this post is about.

 Almost every time I go over to theirs, they always ask me if I want pasta.
 This really means, “You are going to have pasta.
 How much do you want”?
 Then we eat cookies and drink tea just to balance out the calories.

 Although the Why Not?
 Adventure Film Festival did not officially start until 5 that evening, my day started (like most peoples’) much earlier.
 At 9h30, L. and I headed to our boss’ apartment, C., and with the help of her many roommates, carried materials to the theatre where the event would be held.
 This included the wonderful food made by the Brazilian roommate.
-We did all the glamorous things: set up tables, put up signs with sticky tack, went for a kebab run, altered PowerPoint presentations, set up the food, uncorked the wine, coordinated with the interviewers &c.
+We did all the glamorous things: set up tables, put up signs with sticky tack, went for a kebab run, troubleshot PowerPoint presentations, set up the food, uncorked the wine, coordinated with the interviewers &c.

 As the seven speakers arrived early in the afternoon for the pre-party meet and greet, I was pulled away by C. after having briefly met two of them (one of whom was Mike O’Shea) to help solve some technical issues.
 All was well and ready for 5pm in the end.

 First, all the speakers–well, spoke.
 For the speaking part, since I was the only one who wanted to, I kept time for the speakers.
 As such, I was fortunate enough to get to stand in the wings, so the screen and the speakers were right there.
 I devised a tap-dancing reel to warn the speakers to end, since waving my arms and eyebrows did not have the desired effect.
 The moderator (a brilliantly kind and funny speaker himself, Mike Jones) said they should have bought tap shoes for me.
 Everyone in the wings had fun with that part.